wvlet/airframe/docs/airframe-rpc.md

 ### Generating gRPC client

-Add a following build setting to genreate a gRPC client by using sbt-airframe plugin:
+Add a following build setting to generate a gRPC client by using sbt-airframe plugin:

 ```scala
 airframeHttpClients := Seq("example.api:grpc-sync")